riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 Although this document is focused towards computer scientists, it is important to learn about the nature of quantum particles to understand where qubits come from.
 This explanation will only scrape the surface of the wonderful world of quantum particles, but it will suffice for the purposes of this document.

-Before discussing quantum particles, lets remember
+Quantum particles have close ties to _waves_, a mathematical function which can be described by four attributes: the amplitude, frequency, and horizonal & vertical shifts.
+A wave function has the following form:
+$$
+F(x)=A\sin(B(x+C))+D
+$$

 <iframe height='500' scrolling='no' title='Sine Wave Applet' src='resources\applets\sin_wave\index.html' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%; user-select:none;'>Sine Wave Applet</iframe>

 <center><i><a href="resources/applets/sin_wave/index.html" target="_blank">Applet 2.1.1</a> The Sine Wave</i></center>

-Several famous experiments, such as the double slit experiment, have shown that light and matter can have properties of particles and waves.
+Several famous experiments, such as the double slit experiment, have shown that light and matter can have properties of both particles and waves.
 This is known as _wave/particle duality_.
 When an electron is released from a source, it acts as a wave which propagates through space until contacting a surface.
 Once the electron collides with a surface, it is only observable in one location.

 <img src="resources\img\2.1_electron.png" width="650px"/>